Trustpilot

 Karl Thompson, Stove World UK

-Tips for choosing the best wood burning multi-fuel stove for a free-standing installation Bio Stoves Frequently Asked Questions What is a Bioethanol Stove?
+Tips for choosing the best wood burning multi-fuel stove for a fireplace installation Tips for choosing the best wood burning multi-fuel stove for a free-standing installation Bio Stoves Frequently Asked Questions What is a Bioethanol Stove?
 What is a HETAS Registered Installer and Why do I Need One?
 Wood Burner Distance from Combustible Materials Explained 7 Essential Wood Burning Stove Accessories Do I need a chimney liner for a wood burning stove?
 Does My Stove Need an Air Vent or Air Brick?
 Why is my wood burning stove spilling smoke into the room?
 Multifuel Stoves vs Woodburners 12mm Hearth Regulations for Free Standing Stoves What is a Defra approved woodburning stove?